alexQueue/StaticSinatra/README.md

 3. $ heroku login

-4. Navigate to your /StaticSinatra directory and do the following:
+4. Navigate to your /StaticSinatra directory (which you are free to rename) and do the following:
 $ rm -rf .git
 $ git init
 $ git add .